-Foods to Avoid or Greatly Minimize for our Meats & Sweets Approach
+Foods to Avoid or Minimize for our Meat & Fruit-Focused Approach

 Following is a list of foods to avoid, or enjoy infrequently, whether or not you may be following our High Vitality ~ Meat & Fruit-Focused (originally titled Meats & Sweets) dietary approach.

-Generally speaking, the majority of people would benefit from greatly minimizing the foods to avoid listed, as they are known to contribute to ill health, weight gain, disease, and/or accelerated aging.
+Generally speaking, the majority of people would benefit from avoiding or greatly minimizing the foods to avoid listed, as they are known to contribute to ill health, weight gain, disease, and/or accelerated aging.

 Photos courtesy of Pexels.com

-During a health coaching session with clients, I emphasize what to include in their diet first, versus just focusing on which foods to avoid, as it is psychologically easier on those rebellious parts of our mind that don't like to feel deprived.
+During a health coaching session with clients, I emphasize foods to enjoy, versus just focusing on which foods to avoid, as it is psychologically easier on those rebellious parts of our mind that don't like to feel deprived.
 It's mentally more encouraging to focus on the abundance of choices, versus the restrictions.

 However, for the purposes of better understanding what constitutes a healthy diet, I will start with a list of foods that pretty much everybody agrees are best avoided, or greatly minimized.